SavageBits/interview-pairing/star_wars.md

 The online store should be able to call our service each time a movie is added to a customer's cart.
 When they're done adding movies, they should be able to get a total from our module.

-To encourage sales of Star Wars movies, they want to discount purchases of multiple movies in the series.
+To start, they'll only sell Star Wars movies.
+To encourage sales, they want to discount purchases of multiple movies in the series.

 ##Here's what they've told us about the pricing and discounts: